Embrace Enterprise Mobility with These Six Solutions

 Many VoIP systems offer an online portal for mobile employees to access, so they can still download and view information, such as missed phone calls and voicemails.
 More advanced portals may include a smartphone app option and Instant Messaging (IM) integration, so that collaboration and access is even simpler.

-2. Virtual Private Network (VPN)
+2. Virtual Private Network

-3. Customer-facing Apps
+3. Customer-facing Mobile Apps

-4. Back Office Integration
+4. Back Office Software Integration

 When considering what type of mobile software to use, it’s beneficial to think about whether your organization would install it as a standalone service, or as a web-based service (Software as a Service – SaaS).
 Standalone services require maintenance to install and upgrade, while SaaS solutions will provide that as part of the service.
-It’s best to weigh the pros and cons and decide which solution is the best for your organization.
+It’s best to weigh the pros and cons and decide which solution is best for your organization.

 6. Meshed WAN Network

+Meshed WAN combines voice, data, and video into one network, resulting in improved performance and the flexibility needed for additional growth.
 A Meshed WAN network creates a totally private and customized network, and is an ideal solution for organizations that have two or more locations.
 This helps organizations bridge remote locations and makes new ways of doing business possible.
 Since a Meshed WAN network runs “in the cloud,” you benefit from professional management, advanced security, and flexibility, allowing employees and customers to communicate on one network.

-Would your organization benefit from business mobility solutions?
+How would your organization benefit from business mobility solutions?